 Beverly Bond’s leadership background includes vice presidencies at Vanderbilt University, George Washington University and Rhodes College, where she worked with diverse staff, colleagues, volunteers, board members and leaders from other sectors to achieve objectives in fundraising, constituent relations, enrollment management, communications and marketing.
-Through her consulting practice, Strategic Resource Development, she specializes in identifying and capitalizing on strategic opportunities and facilitating organizational effectiveness.
+Through her consulting practice, Strategic Resource Development, Ms. Bond specializes in identifying and capitalizing on strategic opportunities and facilitating organizational effectiveness.
 She has served clients working with education, medical research, venture capital, the arts, engineering, conservation, homelessness, communications, autism, senior citizens, at-risk children, adults with developmental disabilities, and mental health.
 She holds an M.B.A. from Vanderbilt University and a bachelor’s degree from the University of Michigan.

 Michelle Campbell has a diverse educational background including a Bachelor of Science in engineering and a Master of Science in psychology and counseling.
 Ms. Campbell was selected as a “centurion leader” by the Kansas City Metropolitan Chamber of Commerce and was recognized by her colleagues as an industry leader in strategic and organizational development.
 The Center for Management Assistance, in Kansas City, has recognized her as a “national industry business leader” and awarded her the Philanthropic and Fund Development Award.
 Ms. Campbell published A Guide to Organizational Effectiveness, has written numerous articles, and is frequently invited to keynote national and international conferences on the topic of organizational and strategic development.